SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_1-import-dataset/dsp_modeling_1-import-dataset.md

 3. Quickly review your data and then click deploy once done

-4. Give the table a technical name(`T_<SalesOrders/SalesOrderItems/Addresses/BusinessPartners>_<YOUR_USER_ID>`) and a business name and then wait whilst the table is deployed
+4. Give the table a technical name (`T_SalesOrders`,`T_SalesOrderItems`,`T_Addresses`, `T_BusinessPartners`) and a business name and then wait whilst the table is deployed

 5. You can then add your remaining CSV files by repeating the process

     ![Deploy CSV](./images-dsp_modeling_1-import-dataset/DS_Deploy_Adresses.png)

 ### Generate Time Data

 Time table and dimensions views can be created in a space to provide standardized time data for you analysis.
 1. Go to the section **Time Data** in **Space Management**.
-If you see **Create Time Tables & Dimensions** (as displayed in the screenshot), continue with step 2 and 3 as no time data has been generated fro the space yet.
-If time data has already been generated, select the pencil icon to see more details on the configuration.
+> **_NOTE:_** As part of your workshop, you may have been provided with a space that already have the time data added.
+In this case, you can just select the pencil icon if you want to see more details on the configuration.
+If the time data is missing in your space, please proceed with the next part to add it. i.e. If you see **Create Time Tables & Dimensions** (as displayed in the screenshot), continue with step 2 and 3 as no time data has been generated from the space yet.

   ![Time Dimensions Generation](./images-dsp_modeling_1-import-dataset/DS_CreateTimeTablesAndDimensions.png)